cojolo1/Bananagrams/README.md

 <img width="1391" alt="Screenshot 2023-12-16 at 10 31 04 PM" src="https://github.com/cojolo1/Bananagrams/assets/110422199/e365d642-5c6e-41ef-85ac-31f8121340d8">

 This is a digital version of the modern boardgame _Bananagrams_!
+For one player only against an AI opponent.

 Goal of The Game:
 Be the first to finish your board.